ShlokNoval/GreenLink---A-Emergency-vehicle-tracking-reporting-and-traffic-clearance-system/README.md

 # GreenLink 🚨
-Emergency Vehicle Priority System - Real-time coordination between emergency vehicles, traffic incharge, and on-duty officers.
+GreenLink is an Emergency Vehicle Priority System for Real-time coordination between emergency vehicles, traffic incharge, and on-duty officers.

 ---